pjreddie/darknet/README.md

  **Note:** If during training you see `nan` values for `avg` (loss) field - then training goes wrong, but if `nan` is in some other lines - then training goes well.

+ **Note:** If you changed width= or height= in your cfg-file, then new width and height must be divisible by 32.

 ### How to train tiny-yolo (to detect your custom objects):

 Do all the same steps as for the full yolo model as described above.
 With the exception of: